-Albanese tells China’s Li Australia cannot be silent on key issues
+Australia’s Albanese and China’s Li hold ‘candid’ talks in Canberra

 Premier Li Qiang is the most senior Chinese leader to visit Australia since 2017.

-Australian Prime Minister Anthony Albanese welcomed Chinese Premier Li Qiang to the country’s parliament in Canberra for high-level talks where he was expected to welcome progress in the two countries’ rebuilding their strained relationship but stress that Australia could not remain silent on key issues of concern.
+Australian Prime Minister Anthony Albanese has welcomed Chinese Premier Li Qiang to the country’s parliament in Canberra for high-level talks that both sides described as candid.

 Li’s four-day visit, the first by a Chinese premier in seven years, comes after Beijing removed sweeping tariffs on major Australian exports, including wine, coal and barley.